DAY 1 Wednesday, June 6, 2018

 The Indigenous Research Institute for Student Empowerment program (IRISE) encourages college students to engage in research projects leading to presentation at conferences and publication.Indigenizing Native Student Success at Tribal Colleges and Universities

-Tribal colleges and universities contribute to Indigenizing Native student success informed by five interdisciplinary program initiatives.Reaching Indigenous Transfer Students
+Tribal colleges and universities contribute to Indigenizing Native student success informed by five interdisciplinary program initiatives.Ma Ka Hana Ka ʻIke: In Working One Learns

-This session will highlight success outcomes from the inaugural class of the Cobell Summer Graduate Research Fellowship.
+This session will highlight success stories from the inaugural class of the Cobell Summer Graduate Research Fellowship.

 DAY 2 Thursday, June 7, 2018